grnet/snf-image/docs/interface.rst

    because it gives the ability to deploy images hosting operating systems whose configuration is not supported by *snf-image*.

+ * **EXCLUDE_MOUNTED_TASKS=yes**
+   If this property is defined, then only the tasks that are meant to run before the VM's disk gets mounted (namely *FixPartitionTable* and *FilesystemResizeUmounted*) will be allowed to run during deployment.

  * **EXCLUDE_TASK_<task_name>=yes**
    This family of properties gives the ability to exclude individual configuration tasks from running.
 Hence, if the property